Education in East Germany

-Education in the German Democratic Republic (East Germany) was a high priority for the communist government, and was compulsory for 10 years from age six onwards.

-State run schools included crèches, kindergartens, polytechnic schools, extended secondary schools, vocational training and universities.
+Education in the German Democratic Republic (East Germany) was a socialist education system and was compulsory from age 6 until age 16.
+State-run schools included crèches, kindergartens, polytechnic schools, extended secondary schools, vocational training, and universities.

 Crèches

 The majority of East German parents (85%) worked outside of the home which resulted in a significant need for childcare services throughout the country.
 Children up to the age of three attended state run crèches (Kinderkrippen) which were often situated next to kindergarten buildings.
-Throughout the history of East Germany, there was a time for young women to serve or volunteer in crèches in order to have more of an influence in raising their children.
+Throughout the history of East Germany, young women would serve or volunteer in crèches in order to have more of an influence in raising their children.

-Many crèches and polytechnic schools had a number of specialists on site such as their own doctors and dentists.
+Many crèches and polytechnic schools had a number of specialists on site, such as their own doctors and dentists.

 A considerable number of crèches were built and developed during the post-Second World War construction period.
 The crèches were often situated within walking distance of residential blocks or on site at factories and collective farms.

-The crèches were able to support approximately 80% of young East German children with rates as high as 99% in several urban centres.
+Crèches were able to support approximately 80% of young East German children with rates as high as 99% in several urban centres.
 It cost 27.50 East German marks per child per month for full day care at the crèches.

-Most crèches were open from 6 am to 6 pm.
+In the 1950s, a six-day week was in force, and the young socialist republic needed women at work, so the GDR created weekly nurseries.
+Anyone could drop their child off at one of these facilities starting at 5 a.m. on Monday morning and leave them there until 6 p.m. on Friday.
+At least one hundred thousand children were accommodated in these weekly childcare centers between 1950 and the end of the GDR.
+Today, few mothers are willing to talk openly about the choice to hand their children off to the state at such a young age.